-Dwarves, just like the adults, need places to hitch.
-Many keepers opt for artifical decorations because of the risk of hydroids (see below.)
+Dwarves, just like large seahorses, need places to hitch.
+Many keepers opt for artificial decorations because of the risk of hydroids (see below.)
 Most basic aquarium plants work well.
-Macro Algaeas can be used but must be treated for hydroids.
+Macro Algae can be used but must be treated for hydroids.
 Live rock should be used with caution, as many pest can hitch hike in and harm the diminutive seahorse.

-Because of their size, dwarves need to be feed tiny live food.
-Fortunately, brine shrimp hatched from eggs fits this description, and is easy to hatch and raise.
-A small brine shrimp hatchery is easy to set up and maintain, and setup and feeding will only take roughly 15 minutes a day.
-The simplest set up is an inverted 2 liter soda bottle.
-You will need:
+Feeding dwarf seahorses is probably the most tedious part of keeping them.
+Because of their size, they need to be feed tiny live food.
+Fortunately, brine shrimp hatched from eggs fits this description, and is easy to hatch.
+A small brine shrimp hatchery is easy to set up and maintain, and setup and feeding will only take roughly 15 minutes a day once you are familiar with the process.